Visual studio code¶

 CMake Tools - Configuration¶

-The CMake Tools extension relies on two ways to configure CMake (i.e., ways to provide to CMake information about the compiler on your system):
+The CMake Tools extension relies on two ways to configure CMake (i.e., 2 ways to provide information about your system’s compiler to CMake):

 through CMake Presets,